Rahul-Nahak/refactoring-java-rahul/rental-service/Readme.md

 Implemented service class to generate movie rental slip.
 Implemented logic in util class.
 All the constant values will be stored in Constants class of the constant pakage.
+Added spring Data JPA and dependency in pom.xml file.
+Implemented H2 database in the project as runtime database and initialze the database in data.sql file.
+Implemented entity and repository class for Movie details URL to send Post request : "http://localhost:8080/rent" Default port is 8080, if you are running in different port change accordingly.
+Example of RestAPI request body :
+{"customerName": "Rahul","movieList": [{"movieId": "F001","rentPeriod": 30}]}

 ## TO DO:
 Implementation of database.